 Certificate Of Insurance Request Template

-Receiving, tracking, and verifying certificates of insurance is a repetitive, time-consuming job if you don’t adopt some form of automation or software support (like myCOI).
+Receiving, tracking, and verifying certificates of insurance is a repetitive, time-consuming job if you don’t adopt some form of automation or software support (like illumend, from myCOI).
 It doesn’t even matter what exact form of insurance you’re verifying with the COI or other proof of coverage.
 It just takes time.
 One of the best ways to save time on repetitive tasks is to prepare all the templates you might need beforehand.

 A basic request for insurance information can take many forms.
 Sometimes it’s a letter that you can easily turn into a certificate of insurance request template: when you need a new one, you open the template file, update the details, save a new copy and go on with your day.
 We’ve seen some companies go a step further and code out a formal certificate of insurance request form template generator, where you enter information and it outputs a unique request letter or email.
-This is sometimes a stopgap to embracing a full certificate management platform like myCOI.
+This is sometimes a stopgap to embracing a full certificate management platform like illumend, from myCOI.

 If your needs are more specific, for example if you’re looking for a proof of renter’s insurance template, you can easily create one.
 Alternately, there are many good examples of such templates discoverable on the internet.
 A search for something like “request for evidence of insurance template” will get you what you need.